Emini Trading Contracts Outlined

 December = Z

-Not only does the ES emini contract symbol contain the month in which it expires, it will also contain in which year it expires.
-For example, if someone were emini trading an ES contract which will expire in December 2012, the symbol would be ESZ12, which identifies what type of contract (ES) along with what year (09) and month (Z) the contract will expire.
+Not only does the ES contract symbol contain the month in which it expires, it will also contain in which year it expires.
+For example, if someone were trading an ES contract which will expire in December 2012, the symbol would be ESZ12, which identifies what type of contract (ES) along with what year (09) and month (Z) the contract will expire.

 The ES is an excellent futures instrument in which to trade, however it is not the only one by any means.
-Some traders prefer emini trading on different exchanges than the S&P 500 as we will discover.
+Some traders prefer trading on different exchanges than the S&P 500 as we will discover.

-NASDAQ Emini Futures Contract
+NASDAQ NQ Mini Futures Contract

-DOW Emini Futures Contract
+DOW YM Mini Futures Contract

-Russell 2000 Emini Contracts
+Russell 2000 Mini Contracts

 This contract is also uniquely different from the other three in it trades in .10 increments equal to $10 for every .10 up tick or down tick with each whole point equal to one hundred dollars ($100).
-The symbol for the emini Russell is ER and fit’s the same criteria as the other 3 for identification purposes and expiry.
+The symbol for the Russell is ER and fit’s the same criteria as the other 3 for identification purposes and expiry.
 A December 2012 contract would designated as ERZ12.
-Some emini traders favor the Russell emini contract over all others, claiming this contract trends better than the others and eliminates noise since it tracks many more stocks than the other three index futures contracts.
+Some traders favor the Russell contract over all others, claiming this contract trends better than the others and eliminates noise since it tracks many more stocks than the other three index futures contracts.

-Emini Strategy
+Strategy

-3 comments:
+2 comments:

 get your free trading book "Trade the opening gaps"